obnam-mirror/obnam2/obnam.md

 * it splits those files into chunks, and stores the chunks on the server
-* it constructs an SQLite database file, with all filenames, file metadata, and the chunks associated with each live data file
+* it constructs an SQLite database file, with all filenames, file metadata, and the identifiers of chunks for each live data file
 * it stores the database on the server, as chunks
 * it stores a chunk specially marked as a generation on the server